Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Introduction

 In this paper, we study the sources of bias.
-We argue that lexical and position biases are a product of the \uline{attribution method}, the \uline{model type} and the \uline{random seed}.
+We argue that lexical and position biases can be a product of the \uline{attribution method}, the \uline{model type}, and the \uline{random seed}.
 In this light, we propose an evaluation framework to investigate the biases exhibited by six different attribution methods combined with a traditional and a recent BERT-based classifier.
-We assess how these transformers, which differ in pre-training, architectural properties and size, suffer from bias: is the modern BERT version less affected?
+We assess how these transformers, which differ in pre-training, architectural properties and size, suffer from bias.
+This allows us to address questions such as: is the modern BERT version less affected?
 And to what extent are position and lexical bias related?
 By systematically structuring bias symptoms, we aim to better understand the underlying causes of method--method inconsistencies (also known as \textit{disagreement}) to help users of attribution methods make more informed decisions.
 We first experiment in a controlled setting with artificial data, followed by a semi-controlled setting on English causal relation detection.

 Among our main findings, we show that these model attributions indeed systematically exhibit certain types of bias.
 Importantly, a \textit{more modern} model does not necessarily entail lower bias, and the proneness for a model to exhibit position bias appears to be unrelated to lexical bias, with scenarios in which one increases, the other decreases.
-Shared results by both artificial and natural settings show that the attribution method producing the most diverging explanations is also the most biased, and that position bias mostly arises towards the end of the inputs in the traditional BERT model.\footnote{We publicly release our code at\\ \url{https://anonymous.4open.science/r/poslex-bias/}.}
+Shared results by both artificial and natural settings show that the attribution method producing the most diverging explanations is also the most biased, and that position bias mostly arises towards the end of the inputs in the traditional BERT model.\footnote{We publicly release our code at\\ \url{https://github.com/jbkamp/repo-PosLex-Bias}.}